everpixelgame/docs/faq/README.md

 ## General Questions

 ### What is Everpixel?
-Everpixel is a 2D Pixel Art Auto-Battle game on Base Chain where you mint Heroes, send them to Dungeons, earn $EPXL tokens, and manage risks from Fatigue and Permanent Death.
+Everpixel is a 2D Pixel Art Auto-Battle game on Base Chain where you mint Heroes, send them to Dungeons, earn $EVER tokens, and manage risks from Fatigue and Permanent Death.

 ### Is this a free-to-play game?
 No, you need to mint at least one Hero to play, which costs 50 USDC.
-After that, you'll need some $EPXL tokens to enter dungeons.
+After that, you'll need some $EVER tokens to enter dungeons.

 ### What blockchain is Everpixel on?
 Everpixel runs on Base Chain, an Ethereum L2 scaling solution.